ashwhall/watchdog/README.md

 Scrapes dog adoption listings from a collection of websites and Facebook pages/groups in order.
 This was built for a pretty specific purpose and tested on a single Ubuntu machine, so I can make no guarantees about its stability.

+_Since writing the above, I had Claude (in VS Code Agent mode) rewrite the code in TypeScript, which is now the recommended version.
+The Python version is still available but is no longer maintained._

 ## Features

 - 🔍 **Automated Scraping**: Regularly scrapes multiple dog adoption websites